Economics of nuclear power: Comparisons with other power sources

 Levelized cost of energy based on different studies.
 Electricity from renewables became cheaper while electricity from new nuclear plants became more expensive.

 Generally, a nuclear power plant is significantly more expensive to build than an equivalent coal-fueled or gas-fueled plant.
-If natural gas is plentiful and cheap, the operating costs of conventional power plants is less.
+If natural gas is plentiful and inexpensive, the operating costs of conventional power plants is less.
 Most forms of electricity generation produce some form of negative externality costs imposed on third parties that are not directly paid by the producer such as pollution which negatively affects the health of those near and downwind of the power plant, and generation costs often do not reflect these external costs.

 A comparison of the "real" cost of various energy sources is complicated by a number of uncertainties: